 BOOK 2 ‘Skateboarding Beyond Boyhood and Brotherhood’

 Book 2 sees the emergence of our skateboarder as a teenager.
 He forms relationships with females, intoxicated by feminine beauty and driven by his male sexual hormones now predominating.
 He is becoming more independent and considering his place and purpose in the world amongst a sea of much bewilderment about exactly what he should do.
-He is academically talented but has an apt ability at never achieving his potential and dismantling his best efforts through self-sabotage driven by his unconscious wounds persisting from boyhood.
-As he’s grown into a teenager his ego and identity predominate and he has lost all contact with any understanding of his ‘divine unconscious wounds and shadows’ despite the fact they still persist and call for his attention; this will prove very dangerous.
+He is academically talented but has an apt ability at never achieving his potential and dismantling his best efforts through self-sabotage driven by his ‘divine unconscious shadows’ and wounds persisting from boyhood.
+Now he’s grown into a teenager his ego and identity predominate and he has lost all contact with any understanding of his ‘divine unconscious shadows’ despite the fact they still persist and call for his attention; this will prove very dangerous.

 As such, and amidst much confusion, our young skateboarder pursues a supposed career path in conventional sport through a ‘college of further education’ away from the isolated town he grew up in.
-Unfortunately, his divine unconscious shadows, psychological, emotional, energetic and behavioural patterns from boyhood are now so well entrenched and bound to skateboarding that no matter how much he consciously attempts to ‘go with the flow’ and ‘fit in’ he soon dismantles every effort he makes and ‘backtracks in search of brotherhood and skateboarding’.
+Unfortunately, his ‘divine unconscious shadows’, psychological, emotional, energetic and behavioural patterns from boyhood are now so well entrenched and bound to skateboarding that no matter how much he consciously attempts to ‘go with the flow’ and ‘fit in’ he soon dismantles every effort he makes and ‘backtracks in search of brotherhood and skateboarding’.